Daniel Cormier: Background and wrestling career

 After graduating from OSU with a degree in sociology, Cormier had a successful career in freestyle wrestling.
 He was the senior U.S. national champion every year from 2003 to 2008 and represented team USA at the world level for each of those years.
 He competed at 96 kg, or 211.6 lbs.
 At the 2004 Olympics, he came fourth after losing to Khadzhimurat Gatsalov in the semi-finals.
 Cormier was also a member of the 2008 Olympic wrestling team for the USA, where he was named team captain but pulled from competition due to kidney failure from excessive weight cutting.

 In the non-Olympic years, Cormier reached the top five at the Wrestling World Championships in 2003 and 2007.
 He won a bronze medal at the 2007 competition.
 Cormier also won a gold medal at the quadrennial Pan American Games in 2003.
 Another major accomplishment came in 2005, when Cormier became one of a select few Americans to win a gold medal at the Golden Grand-Prix Ivan Yarygin, held in Krasnoyarsk, Russia, and considered by many the most challenging wrestling tournament in the world.

 Cormier also competed and represented the Oklahoma Slam team in the now-defunct Real Pro Wrestling league.
 He was crowned a champion in its first and only season in 2004, for the 211 lb weight class.
 While he competed in Real Pro Wrestling, he was teammates with fellow Strikeforce mixed martial arts competitor Muhammed Lawal, who also was a season 1 champion, in the 184 lb weight class.

 Cormier became the head wrestling coach at Gilroy High School in the summer of 2018.
-In April 21, 2021, Cormier was inducted into the LHSAA Hall of Fame due to his sporting accomplishments.
+In April 21, 2021, Cormier was inducted into the LHSAA Hall of Fame for his sporting accomplishments.